LisaHackett97/LoveMyIrelandTravels/README.md

 ### Navigation Menu

-- Contains links to the Carousel Page and Home PAge
+- Contains links to the Carousel Page and Home Page

 ### Carousel/Gallery Page